Brachioplasty Drains: A Simple Patient Guide

 For many patients, drains are the safest and most reliable way to minimize complications during the early healing phase.

-1. Significant Skin Removal
+1. Extensive Skin and Tissue Removal

 If you have moderate to severe skin laxity—often after weight loss or aging—larger skin excisions create more space where fluid can collect.